raymondworkshop/raymondworkshop.github.io/_posts/business/2020-04-13-the-great-ceo-within.md

         -   focus on **moving forward positively**
             -   acknowledge your employee's frustrations, but then **encourage her to think about how** to move past them

+    -   **ch12** Four Reasons Good employees lsoe their motivation

+        -   **Carefully assessing the nature of the motivational failure** - before taking action - is crucial
+        -   **Values mismatch** - I don't care enough to do this

+            -   **identify what your employee cares about** and **how the value links with the task**

+        -   lack of self-efficacy - I don't think I'm able to do this

+            -   explain that they have the ability to succeed **but may have misjudged** the effort or invest more effort while expressing confidence

+        -   I'm too upset to do this

+            -   tell them you **wanna understand why** they are upset, and engage in active listening.
+                **Be nonjudgemental by** asking what the employee believes is causing them to be upset.

+    -   ch13
+        -   TODO

 -   Manage Everyone Effectively